Giac3eh/Counter/README.md

 # Counter
-Final project created as a part of "JavaScript Basics course" by Start2Impact University.
+Project created as a part of "JavaScript Basics course" by Start2Impact University.

 ## Description
 This is a simple counter created using HTML, CSS and JavaScript.